PaulRitsche/DeepACSA/README.md

 ## Installation

+1. Git setup (Optional):

+This step is redundant if you download the repository as a .zip file and not use Git functionalities.
+Git is not required to run DeepACSA.
+If you want to use Git, install it https://git-scm.com/download/win and set it up according to the instructions.

-1. Clone the Github repository:
+2. Clone the Github repository:

 Create and navigate to the folder where you want to save the project.
 For example: